 Impact on T levels

-As mentioned, testosterone injections are associated with “peaks and troughs,” which can lead to some impressive boosts to a user’s T levels.
+Testosterone injections are associated with “peaks and troughs,” which can lead to some impressive boosts to a user’s T levels.
 In a review comparing oral TRT to injections, oral TRT users displayed serum testosterone levels 489 ± 155 ng/dL at the end of a 105-day study.
 However, a 10-week study on injectable TRT found that users taking injections saw a jump from 72 ± 29 ng/dL to 767 ± 182 ng/dL.

-The goal of oral TRT is to bring T levels to within the normal range.
+The goal of both oral and injectable TRT is to bring T levels to within the normal range.
 This is defined by some experts as 300–1000 ng/dL and by others as 450 -600 ng/dL.
 But numbers rarely tell the whole story.
 Determining success when treating low testosterone also needs to consider a medication’s impact on symptoms and the severity of any side effects that occur.

 Impact on symptoms